 Why is caregiving so hard?

 Caring for a loved one who is seriously ill is never easy.
-It may be hard for you to juggle the different parts of your life, such as work, chores, caring for children, and caring for the person who is sick.
+You are often “on call”.
+It may be hard for you to juggle the different parts of your life.
+This could include work, chores, caring for children, and caring for the person who is sick.
 You may feel like you don’t have any free time.

 Caregiving is also hard because you often see many changes in your loved one, such as the following: